U.S. Bancorp Investments, Inc.

 We mitigate these conflicts by not sharing revenue sharing payments with Financial Advisors, disclosing them to you, and by establishing policies, procedures and risk-based supervision to review product recommendations.

 Our affiliate U.S. Bancorp Asset Management, Inc., (USBAM) provides investment management services to the First American Money Market Funds.
 When a Financial Advisor recommends, and funds are invested into, First American Money Market Funds, USBI and USBAM receive greater compensation than they would for an investment in an unaffiliated money market fund.
-However, when a Financial Advisor recommends a First American Money Market Fund, the compensation received is no more than the compensation the Financial Advisor would have received from an unaffiliated money market fund.
 USBAM pays USBI shareholder service fees on our position in the First American Money Market Funds.
-The amount of these payments ranges from 0.00% to 0.25% depending on share class.
+The amount of these payments ranges from 0.00% to 0.15% depending on share class.

 At any point in time USBI can choose not to receive, or USBAM may choose to suspend, payment of the shareholder servicing fees if agreed to by both parties.
 More information about USBAM can be found in the First American Money Market Mutual Fund prospectus.